-The Idea of the Day® is now 10 years old.
-It launched in 2004 as a way to help small business owners keep up-to-date on opportunities, changes, and issues vital to them.
-Since the start, I’ve managed to come up with more than 3,650 unique tips for you.
+The Idea of the Day® launched in 2004 as a way to help small business owners keep up to date on opportunities, changes, and issues vital to them.
+The daily tip is sent via email each morning to subscribers as well as being posted on the homepage.
+Thereafter, the ideas reside in archives.
+Since its inception, there have been more than 6,500 unique tips for you.

-I thought you’d be interested in some of the back story, so I’ll interview myself.
+I thought you’d be interested in some of the back story on Idea of the Day®, so I’ve interviewed myself.

 Where do you get the ideas?

 The ideas come from numerous sources.
-I’m on many email lists of government departments and agencies, such as the IRS, the SBA, and the Department of Labor.
-The government sends out periodic newsletter, alerts, and other communications about changes of note for small businesses.
+I’m on many email lists of government departments and agencies, such as the IRS, the SBA, the Department of Commerce, the NLRB, the U.S. Census Bureau, and the Department of Labor.
+The government sends out periodic newsletter, alerts, and other communications about changes and actions of note for small businesses.

-I also hear from numerous public relations people around the country who share what their clients are doing.
+I also hear from numerous public relations people around the country and the globe who share what their clients are doing.
 Some share news about new products or services that I think my readers want to know about.
 Others have surveys and reports of interest to small businesses.

-And I read and hear about new things in newsletters, magazines, and the media.
-In this way I often find financial developments, pending legislation, trends, and new product ideas.
+And I read and hear about new things in newsletters, magazines, and the media as well as on social media.
+In this way I often find out about business and financial developments, pending legislation, trends, and new product ideas.

-Finally, my husband and my assistant regularly find ideas for me and, on occasion, a reader passes on an idea to me that I share in my Idea of the Day®.
+Finally, my husband and my assistant regularly find ideas for me and, on occasion, a reader passes on a tip to me that I share in my Idea of the Day®.

 Do you repeat ideas?

-I don’t use the same idea twice.
-However, some are necessarily repetitive, such as tax filing deadlines that recur on the same or similar dates each year.
-And I try to update ideas when there are developments, such as postal rate increases.
+I don’t usually use the same idea twice.
+However, some are necessarily repetitive, such as tax filing deadlines that recur on the same or similar dates each year and federal holidays and other celebratory dates (e.g., Super Bowl; St. Patrick’s Day).
+If I use the same idea, it’s to update information, such as postal rate increases.

 Do you try all of the products you mention?

-No. I don’t try all of the apps or other products and services I discuss in my ideas.
-I do try to verify that the companies offering them are legitimate.
+No. I don’t try all of the apps or other products and services mentioned in the ideas.
+I do verify that the companies offering them are legitimate.
 In all these years, I only had one reader complain about a product that turned out to be shady (I can’t remember the details now).

 Do you ever make mistakes?

-Of course -- I’m human.
+Of course; I’m human.
 But I try to be very careful with the daily ideas to verify the links and the sources.
-My assistant does a double-check.
-Sometimes, however, links do break after an idea has been put into my queue for publication so that readers receive erroneous links; we then try to fix the problem on my homepage.
+My assistant does a double check.
+Sometimes, however, links do break after an idea has been put into the queue for publication so that readers receive erroneous links; we then try to fix the problem on my homepage.

 Do you take idea suggestions from readers?